qzan9/jni-nvm/README.md

-# jni-nvm
+# jni-nvm #

-bypass both JVM and underlying kernel and access non-volatile memory directly.
+user-level NVM access for Java: take full advantage of the potential performance of new NVM technologies.